Are peptides legal in UAE and Dubai?

 - In the UAE context, proof beats claims: batch records, COA, contact identity, and non-therapeutic positioning matter.

 The cleanest answer is: it depends on what kind of product you are actually dealing with.
+When buying peptides online in Dubai, the legal status — and therefore the safety of the transaction — turns on the category.
 Public UAE guidance clearly regulates medicines, controlled medicines, and restricted imports.
-It does not publish a blanket public list for every peptide sold online as a research material.
+It does not publish a blanket public list for every peptide sold online as a research material or research compound.

 | Scenario | What public UAE guidance clearly covers | Practical takeaway |